arcanistzed/pdf-sheet/README.md

 ## Contact me

 Come hang out on my [my Discord server](https://discord.gg/AAkZWWqVav) or [click here to send me an email](mailto:arcanistzed@gmail.com?subject=Export%20Sheet%20to%20PDF%20module).

+## New extended character sheet for 5e
+If you use homebrew content or your player does not have access to all the playing data it is useful for the master to print the whole description of spells and equipment in the extended description.
+The classic character sheet does not allow to export that content, from now on the master can use the __dnd5ev11extended.mapping__ file together with the pdf in the __/pdf__ folder and give the players a complete character book with all the needed information.

 ## TODO